open-mmlab/mmfewshot/tools/data/classification/mini-imagenet/README.md

 }
 ```

-The split of mini-imagenet can be found from [here](https://github.com/twitter-research/meta-learning-lstm/tree/master/data/miniImagenet).
+The split files of mini-imagenet can be downloaded from [here](https://github.com/twitter-research/meta-learning-lstm/tree/master/data/miniImagenet).
-The whole imagenet dataset can be downloaded from [here](https://drive.google.com/open?id=1g1aIDy2Ar_MViF2gDXFYDBTR-HYecV07).
+The whole imagenet dataset can be downloaded from [here](https://image-net.org/challenges/LSVRC/2012/index.php).

 The data structure is as follows:
 ```text